 2. Mount Wilson and the Mount Wilson Observatory

 Located up the 2 Freeway through La Cañada Flintridge and into the San Gabriel Mountains, this drive boasts some lovely colors as you gain elevation.
-Pay a visit to the famous Mount Wilson Observatory to see more beautiful foliage and please the budding family astronomer.
+Pay a visit to the famous Mount Wilson Observatory to see more beautiful foliage and to please the budding family astronomer.
 The Observatory website has information on tours, special events, and exhibits.
 A US Forest Service Adventure Pass is required to park at the Observatory.
+(NOTE: Angels Crest Highway is open to Red Box Junction, the turn off to the Observatory.
+The rest of Angeles Crest Highway is closed due to a landslide.
+Check the website for updates on the re-opening of the highway above the Observatory.)

 Sit, back, relax and take in the refreshing autumn air.
 Photo by Pezibear/Pixabay